 As we say we are still experimenting.
 We also released a bunch of other things to help you with your webinars such as a webinar dashboard template spreadsheet.

-Often authority is also about reputation and peer recognition.
+Oftentimes, authority is about reputation and peer recognition.
 To effectively build authority you have to check two boxes:

 That’s trickier.
 There’s no cheating with experts.